 What are Herbs?
 What are Spices?

-Herbs are plants that are used to flavor food.
-Specifically, herbs are leaves, flowers or stems of a plant.
-There are numerous herbs available, some of which are commonly used, and others you may have never heard of!
+Herbs are plants used to flavor food.
+Specifically, they are leaves, flowers or stems of a plant.
+There’s an abundance of herbs available, some widely used and others that may be unfamiliar!

 Spices are an aromatic plant substance used to flavor foods.
-While herbs are leaves, flowers or stems of plants, spices can be any part of a plant including the root, seed, fruit or bark, but excluding the leaves (leaves are always considered herbs).
+While herbs are leaves, flowers or stems, spices can be sourced from any part of a plant including the root, seed, fruit or bark.

 Health Benefits of Herbs and Spices

-Herbs and spices have been found to contain an array of antioxidants 1, 2, 3.
-Antioxidants are thought to be beneficial for reducing the risk of cardiovascular disease and some types of cancer, as well as inflammation (and inflammatory diseases) 2, 3.
+First and foremost, they have been found to be a rich source of various antioxidants 1, 2, 3.
+Antioxidants are thought to reduce the risk of cardiovascular disease, some types of cancer as well as inflammation (and inflammatory diseases) 2, 3.

-Additionally, leafy green herbs often provide similar benefits to other common types of leafy green vegetables.
+Additionally, leafy green herbs often provide similar benefits to those found in other leafy green vegetables.

-Spices are found to have some of the highest antioxidant contents of any category of food (although it does vary widely depending on the spice) 3.
-Typically, the darker or more pungent the color of the spice is, the more antioxidant compounds it will contain.
+Spices have some of the highest antioxidant contents of any category of food, although the amount can vary widely depending on the spice 3.
+Typically, spices with darker or more pungent colors contain more antioxidant compounds.

 Are There Certain Herbs and Spices that are the Healthiest?

-My main philosophy about nutrition is to eat a variety of foods that you enjoy.
-While specific herbs or spices may benefit individuals, consuming a range of herbs and spices provides the most well-rounded health benefits.
+While specific herbs or spices may offer distinct health advantages, consuming a range of herbs and spices provides a larger array of possible health benefits.

-There’s no one single food that people must all consume for optimal health.
+There isn’t a single, definitive food that people must consume for optimal health.
 Use herbs and spices you enjoy while taking opportunities to discover new flavors.

 Nutrition Content of Herbs and Spices

-Herbs and spices are often consumed in very small quantities so don’t add a lot of protein, fat or carbohydrates to the diet.
+Herbs and spices are typically consumed in small quantities, contributing minimal amounts of protein, fat, or carbohydrates to one's diet.

 Why It’s Important to Eat Herbs and Spices as a Vegan

-I consider herbs and spices one of the six food groups for a healthy plant-based diet for two reasons:
+I consider herbs and spices one of the six food groups for a balanced plant-based diet for two reasons:

-- Herbs and spices contain many antioxidants and other phytochemicals that can benefit health.
+- Herbs and spices are rich in antioxidants and other phytochemicals that can benefit health.

-- Flavoring food and enjoying the taste of our meals is an essential component to a balanced and sustainable eating pattern.
+- Flavoring food and enjoying the taste of meals are essential components to a balanced and sustainable eating pattern.

-When it comes to vegan nutrition, a focus on whole foods can be helpful for overall health.
-While legumes, whole grains, vegetables, fruits, nuts and seeds can be tasty, they often require a boost of flavor to make them into truly delicious meals!
-Enter herbs and spices; they provide a ton of delicious and nutritious flavor!
+While food groups like legumes, grains, vegetables, fruits, nuts and seeds are nutritious, they often require a boost of flavor to make them into truly delicious meals!
+Enter herbs and spices; they provide a ton of delicious and nutritious flavor.

 List of Herbs and Spices to Include on a Vegan Diet

 The following are lists of herbs and spices that make great additions to vegan cooking.
 These lists are not exhaustive and other options exist.

-You don’t need to purchase all the items on the list below at once.
-Instead, start with a few and add as needed based on the recipes you’re making.
+You certainly don’t need to purchase all the items on the lists below.
+Instead, start with a few and add others as needed, based on your recipes.